Frequently Asked Questions

 Are there opportunities for undergraduates to work on research projects with faculty?

 Students are encouraged to pursue their own research projects under the supervision of individual faculty members.
-Many opportunities are available to perform essential research and digital programming for the department’s ongoing archaeological projects.
+Many opportunities are available to perform essential research with various professors as well as digital programming for the department’s ongoing archaeological projects.
 Classics majors also have the option of writing a senior thesis.

 Can I combine a major in Classics with another major?

-Yes.
+Yes, definitely!
 Some students choose to complete the separate requirements of two closely related majors, such as Classical Civilization and History, or Classical Languages and Linguistics, while others find it rewarding to study Classics alongside a science or technology-based major.
 Students who have completed the prerequisites of both programs and begin completing program requirements by the end of the freshman year will find it easier to complete two majors than those who begin later.
 Students who plan on completing two majors should keep in mind that this will limit their opportunities to take elective courses in other fields, and studying abroad may also be difficult to schedule.
+Importantly, students do not need to double up on requirements such as Junior Year Writing or Integrative Experience; these classes should be taken in just one of your majors, not both.

 How does advising in the department work?